 Fafchamps serves as the editor-in-chief of Economic Development and Cultural Change.
 Previously he had served as chief editor of the Journal of African Economies from 2000 until 2013, associate editor for the Economic Journal, the Journal of Development Economics, Economic Development and Cultural Change, the American Journal of Agricultural Economics, and the Revue d'Economie du Développement.

-He is a senior fellow with the Bureau for Research and Economic Analysis of Development, a research fellow with Center for Economic and Policy Research, and an associate with University of California’s Center for Effective Global Action.
+He is a research associate of the National Bureau of Economic Research, an affiliated professor with J-PAL, a senior fellow with the Bureau for Research and Economic Analysis of Development, a research fellow with IZA, Germany, and with the Center for Economic and Policy Research, UK, and an affiliate with the University of California’s Center for Effective Global Action.

-Fafchamps studied law and economics at the Université Catholique de Louvain.
-He holds a PhD in agricultural and resource economics from the University of California Berkeley and won an outstanding PhD thesis award from the American Agricultural Economists Association.
+Fafchamps has degrees in Law and in Economics from the Université Catholique de Louvain.
+He holds a PhD in Agricultural and Resource Economics from the University of California Berkeley.